convox/docs/docs/application/convox-yml.md

 The `convox.yml` file is the application manifest that describes your App and its infrastructure.
 Convox reads this file to build, configure, and deploy your application on AWS.

+`convox.yml` is the manifest for current (gen2) applications; the older `docker-compose.yml` manifest belongs to gen1, which is End-of-Life.

 ## Top-Level Sections

 A `convox.yml` file supports five top-level sections: